Astrometric mock observations for determining the local dark matter density: Results

 \subsubsection{Sample sizes}

 If tracer stars are insufficient in their sample size, statistical uncertainty may lead to an ill-determined LDMD.
-Here we investigate the sample size required to determine the LDMD precisely.
-For this reason, we assume no observational errors here.
-In this case, since our tracer model assumes the horizontally uniform distribution and kinematics, the widths of the sampling regions do not change the results.
-The cylinder sampling region contains more stars at lower $z$ since the stellar density decreases with increasing $z$, whereas the cone region can cover wider areas at higher $z$.
-Therefore, if the sample size is fixed, samples in the cylinder and the cone can be statistically reliable in low and high $z$ regions, respectively.
+We investigated the sample size required to determine the LDMD precisely.
+For this reason, we assumed no observational errors here.
+In this case, since our tracer model assumes horizontally uniform distribution and kinematics, the widths of the sampling regions do not change the results.
+The cylinder sampling region contains more stars at lower $z$ since the stellar density decreases with $z$, whereas the cone region can cover wider areas at higher $z$.
+Therefore, if the sample size is fixed, samples in the cylinder and the cone can be statistically reliable in low and high-$z$ regions, respectively.

-We perform the calculations using the MA method with tracer samples of 1,500--24,000 stars.
+We performed the calculations using the MA method with tracer samples of 1,500--24,000 stars.
 Our results in the cases of cone and cylinder regions are shown in Figure \ref{sampleN}.
-For each case, we run the same computation six times using different random seeds in generating the samples.
-In both cases of the cone and cylinder sampling regions, the resultant LDMDs with $\le3,000$ stars are not precise, and the true LDMDs are often out of the error ranges.
+For each case, we ran the same computation six times using different random seeds in generating the samples.
+For the cone and cylinder sampling regions, the resulting LDMDs with $\le3,000$ stars are not precise, and the true LDMDs are often out of the error ranges.
 The samples of $\ge6,000$ stars seem sufficient for determining the LDMD within the errors in all runs.
-Therefore we consider that the minimum sample size to precisely determine the LDMD would be 6,000 stars.
-The scatter of the LDMDs seems slightly smaller in the case of the cylinder region than in the case of the cone region, implying that statistics in lower $z$ regions are more important.
-To suppress the statistical uncertainty, we set the tracer sample size to be 24,000 stars hereafter, unless otherwise stated.
+Therefore we consider that the minimum sample size to determine the LDMD would be approximately $\sim6,000$ stars.